Rhine Boulevard, Cologne-Deutz

 Das Rheinufer vor seiner Umgestaltung © 2008 nicht bekannt

-If you take the train into Cologne and pass the Hohenzollern Bridge over the Rhine, you will see a spectacular riverside staircase on the right bank of the Rhine.
+If you travel into Cologne by train and pass the Hohenzollern Bridge over the Rhine, you will see a spectacular riverside staircase on the right bank of the Rhine.
 This structure is part of the "Rheinboulevard" project, which will permanently change the Deutz district.

-The starting point was a two-phase planning competition held throughout Europe by the city of Cologne as part of the North Rhine-Westphalian urban development programme "Regionale 2010 Cologne/Bonn", which PLANORAMA Landschaftsarchitektur won in September 2007.
+The starting point was a Europe-wide, two-phase planning competition held by the city of Cologne as part of the North Rhine-Westphalian urban development program "Regionale 2010 Köln/Bonn", which PLANORAMA Landschaftsarchitektur won in September 2007.

-With the competition, the city of Cologne seized the unique opportunity to connect the right bank of the Rhine, which had previously been pushed out of the urban area and to the edge, with the city centre and to take the Rhine, which had previously been regarded as a border, into the centre in the future.
+With the competition, the city of Cologne seized the unique opportunity to connect the right bank of the Rhine, which had previously been pushed out of the urban area and to the edge, with the city center and to take the Rhine, which had previously been regarded as a border, into the center in the future.

-To achieve this, PLANORAMA dared to propose a grand gesture: the Rhine was finally to be made accessible over a great length via a stepped area in the centre of the city.
-And although the awarding authority had never intended such a structure in the embankment, the design convinced the jury and the politicians.
+To achieve this, PLANORAMA dared to make a grand gesture: the Rhine was finally to be made accessible along its entire length via a stepped structure in the center of the city.
+And although the awarding authority had never intended such a structure in the embankment, the design convinced the jury and politicians.

-The core of the design is the 500-metre-long embankment staircase, which spans between the Hohenzollern Bridge and the Deutzer Bridge.
-About 10,000 people can be seated on the staircase.
+The core of the design is the 500-metre-long riverside staircase that stretches between Hohenzollern Bridge and Deutzer Bridge.
+The staircase can accommodate around 10,000 people.

-The staircase overcomes a height difference of about 6 m and is divided into generous seating steps, which are structured by a middle and a lower widened landing.
-Walkway areas are incorporated into the layout at three points and allow for rapid ascent and descent.
-The linear step structures are interrupted by three "bastions", which push into the staircase with varying lengths as balcony-like exits.
-At the northern and southern ends, ramps guarantee barrier-free access to the lower landing level at the water's edge.
-On the landward side, the actual boulevard, with an average width of 10 metres, is connected as a direct and fast route for pedestrians and cyclists in a north-south direction.
+The staircase overcomes a height difference of around 6 meters and is divided into spacious seating steps, which are structured by a middle and a lower widened platform.
+Running step areas are integrated into the system at three points and enable quick ascent and descent.
+The linear step structures are interrupted by three "bastions", which extend into the staircase as balcony-like exits of varying lengths.
+At the northern and southern ends, ramps guarantee barrier-free access to the lower platform level by the water.
+The actual boulevard, which is 10 meters wide on average, connects to the land side as a direct and fast route for pedestrians and cyclists in a north-south direction.

 A MAJOR PROJECT BETWEEN HIGH WATER AND ARCHAEOLOGY

 The development of the previously inaccessible bank of the Rhine was a very complex planning task; extensive flood protection requirements had to be taken into account.
-Since the entire structure is located in the flood zone of a 100-year flood event, it can be completely inundated.
+As the entire structure is located in the flood zone of a 100-year flood event, it can be completely flooded.

-The numerous archaeological finds in the construction area, which vividly illustrate approximately 2,000 years of urban history and were visibly integrated into the new design in numerous ways, also constituted a special challenge and, at the same time, an enrichment.
+The numerous archaeological finds in the construction area, which vividly illustrate around 2,000 years of the city's history and were visibly integrated into the redesign in large numbers, also presented a particular challenge and enrichment.
 This results in exciting breaks between new and old.

-For the communication of the large-scale project, several citizen participation processes for interested parties and residents were carried out with joint planning workshops.
-In July 2015, the riverside staircase was opened in a ceremony and has since been a highly frequented and popular destination for the people of Cologne and visitors to the city.
-The opening of the boulevard took place at the end of 2016.
+Several public participation processes for interested parties and local residents with joint planning workshops were carried out to communicate the major project.
+In July 2015, the riverside steps were opened in a ceremony and have since become a highly frequented and popular destination for Cologne residents and visitors to the city.
+The boulevard was opened at the end of 2016.

 First prizeGerman Landscape Architecture Award 2017